Can chiropractors help with headaches and migraines?

-Other types of headache chiropractors can treat are those labelled cervicogenic headaches.
+Other types of headaches chiropractors can treat are those labelled cervicogenic headaches.
 This means that a problem with the neck is a main contributory factor.
 You do not have to have neck pain to get cervicogenic headaches.

 Joints, nerves and soft tissues within the neck and shoulders can all give rise to headaches.
 These headaches respond exceptionally well to treatment, often resolving within just a couple of sessions.
 Headaches caused by TMJ (jaw joint) problems also respond very well to treatment.

 Diagnosing types of headache correctly is essential for effective treatment.
-GCC registered chiropractors have undertaken 5 years of full time medical training and supervised practice in order to be able to do this safely and reliably.
+GCC registered chiropractors have undertaken 5 years of full-time medical training and supervised practice in order to be able to do this safely and reliably.

 If you see a chiropractor for your headaches they will use neurological, physical and orthopaedic tests in combination with your medical and case history to arrive at a diagnosis.
 Depending on findings, the chiropractor will then offer treatment or refer you to another specialist as appropriate.